szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

         self._sdk_client = boto3.client("s3") # our dependency
 ```

-`S3FileUploader` is an implementation of `FileUploader` interface and is using `boto s3 sdk client` this relationship is called a **"dependency"**.
+`S3FileUploader` is an implementation of `FileUploader` interface and is using `boto s3 sdk client`.
+This relationship is called a **"dependency"**.

 In the given example `boto3.client("s3")` construction is hardcoded inside `S3FileUploader` initialiser.
-This leads us to low **cohesion** and high **coupling** of our components, which might be an indication of a bad design.
+Which might be an indication of a bad design.

 The solution here is to delegate the responsibility related to initialising an object and inject the object initialised this way as our dependency.

 ## Global state

 Let’s be honest, the example above is not the worst-case scenario.
-Many times I've seen examples where a class depended on something from a global state (being there, done that, learnt my lesson 😅 ).
+Many times I've seen examples where a class depended on something from a global state (been there, done that, learnt my lesson :sweat_smile: ).

 ```python
 # worst case scenario